Ac6Embedded/apollo-docs/docs/security/cra/overview.md

 ---

-## What you’ll achieve if you follow it
+## What you'll achieve if you follow it

 By the end, you should have a CRA-ready baseline that is *auditable*: